Monitoring Proxmox VE with Grafana Stack on LXC

 Permission Denied / 403 Errors from Proxmox API

-1. Wrong permissions on the user
+1. Wrong permissions

 # On Proxmox host